osg-htc/docs/docs/security/lcmaps-voms-authentication.md

     ...
     -authzto:3600

-The default value for this parameter it is 12hrs.
+The default value for this parameter is 12hrs.